frank184/ratable/README.md

 1. Load `app/assets` and `vendor/assets` into host application
 2. Build a default rating view
 3. Build a default rating summary view
+4. Write the automated tests using Rspec
+5. Gather input and feedback for another iteration

 ### Getting Started